Literature / Marina

 - Invisible Parents: Óscar's parents are mentioned, but we never meet them, as they are away.

 - Jerk with a Heart of Gold: Again, both Óscar and Marina.
-They can be somewhat jerky and/or displicent, especially when their buttons are touched, but deep down they are warm people who care very much for each's other.
+They can be somewhat jerky and/or displicent, especially when their buttons are touched, but deep down they are genuinely kind people who care very much for each's other.

 - Macabre Moth Motif: The teufel moths.

 - Manic Pixie Dream Girl: Deconstructed and played for drama.
-Marina definitely lights up Óscar's life, and even he acknowledges to himself how Wish Fulfillment-ish looks the case of a sad, lonely daydreamer like him befriending a sweet beautiful girl who makes his joyless life dangerously interesting.
+Marina definitely lights up Óscar's life, and even he acknowledges to himself how Wish Fulfillment-ish is the case of a lonely daydreamer like him befriending a sweet beautiful girl who makes his joyless life dangerously interesting.
 However, this only causes him to completely break down when she dies, as he loses the girl he loved and the only light there was in his life.

 - Marionette Master: Kolvenik created puppet minions out of dead people.

 - P.O.V.
-Boy, Poster Girl: The book definitely follows this dynamic.
+Boy, Poster Girl: The book definitely follows this dynamic, title included.

 - Secondary Character Title: The book is called "Marina", but the central protagonist is Óscar.
 Justified as, in his own words, the story is about her.

-- Sugar-and-Ice Personality: Marina's personality often fluctuates between sweet and cynic.
+- Sugar-and-Ice Personality: Marina's personality fluctuates between sweet and cynic.

 - Who Wants to Live Forever?